litespeedtech/lscache_wp/litespeed-cache/readme.txt

 3. Purge the cache to use the updated pages.

+== Plugin Developers ==

+Any WP plugin that populates front end content that can be publicly cached should work with LSCache.

+However if the plugin needs to update some data and the cache does not automatically purge the cached page, it may be required to write an integration script.
+In addition to this wiki, there is a template file and a few examples of plugins that required integration scripts if additional resources are needed.

+= How It Works =

+LSCache works by tagging each cacheable page.
+In its most basic form, each page is tagged with its Post ID, then sent to the server to be cached.
+When someone makes a change to the page, that request will notify the server to purge the cached items associated with that page's post id.

+This integration framework enables any plugin developer to customize the notifications sent to the server.
+It is possible to tag the page with identifiers as the page is stored in the cache.
+Later, if needed, the tag system provides a simple way to purge the cache of a certain subset of pages.
+Multiple tags can be set on a single page, and a single tag may be used on multiple pages.
+This many to many mapping provides a flexible system enabling you to group pages in many ways.

+For example, a page may be tagged with `MTPP_F.1 (forum), MTPP_G.4 (group), MTPP_S.georgia (state)` because the page is in forum 1, group 4, and related to the state of Georgia.
+Then another page is tagged `MTPP_F.1, MTPP_G.2, MTPP_S.iowa`.
+If a change is made where all pages tagged `MTPP_F.1` need to be purged, the tag system makes it easy to purge the specific pages.

+A post will automatically be purged if the following events are triggered:

+ * edit_post
+ * save_post
+ * deleted_post
+ * trashed_post
+ * delete_attachment

+These cases cover most situations in which a cache purge is necessary.
+If all the correct pages are purged, there may be no need to add additional tags.

+Another application for creating a third party integration class is to notify LSCache if the plugin generates private/transient data that cannot be cached for certain responses.
+Below is a list of what is already considered non-cacheable.

+A post is considered non cacheable if…

+ * It is an admin page
+ * The user is logged in
+ * It is a post request
+ * is_feed() is true
+ * is_trackback() is true
+ * is_404() is true
+ * is_search() is true
+ * No theme is used
+ * The URI matches any of the do not cache URI config
+ * The post has a category matching the do not cache category config
+ * The post has a tag matching the do not cache tag config
+ * The request has a cookie matching the do not cache cookie config
+ * The request has a user agent matching the do not cache user agent config

+= Components =

+1. A class to handle the compatibility code.
+A template is available below.
+2. Initiator for the class.
+Can be in the plugin's own file space or appended to the registry.

+= API/Functions =

+The following functions may be used at any hook point prior to the 'shutdown' hook point.

+* **The $tag parameter**

+  This parameter is used to distinguish pages.
+Generally speaking, there are two components to the tag, the name and the ID.
+That said, any number of components are allowed.
+Each component should be separated via a period, '.'.

+  The name should be short, but unique.
+As an example, if the plugin MySlideShowPlugin has a class SlideShow, it might use `MSSP_SS.1`.

+* **LiteSpeed_Cache_Tags::add_cache_tag(_$tag_)**

+  Adds a single or group of cache tags to the list of cache tags associated with the current page.
+These will be appended to the LiteSpeed Cache Plugin generated list of cache tags.
+This may be useful to purge by a custom tag rather than resorting to the WordPress site wide tags.

+  * **Parameters**

+     *$tag* `String/Array` A (list of) cache tag(s) to associate with the page.

+* **LiteSpeed_Cache_Tags::add_purge_tag(_$tag_)**

+  Adds a single or group of purge tags to the list of tags to be purged with the request.
+This may be useful for situations where another plugin needs to purge custom cache tags or associated pages.

+  * **Parameters**

+     *$tag* `String/Array` A (list of) purge tag(s) to append to the list.

+= Hook Points =

+These hook points are provided for hooking into the cache's run time functionality.
+It is not required to hook into any of these hook points;
+these are provided more for convenience.
+It is possible that a plugin only needs to hook into its own hook points.

+* **Action - litespeed_cache_detect_thirdparty**

+  This action may be used to check if it is necessary to add any further functionality to the current request.
+For example, if a user visits a shopping page, there is no need for the forum plugin to do its extra checks/add its tags because the page is unrelated.

+  If, however, the callback determines that it is a forum page, it is recommended to add any needed actions/filters in the callback.

+* **Filter - litespeed_cache_is_cacheable($cacheable)**

+  Triggered when the cache plugin is checking if the current page is cacheable.
+This filter will not trigger on admin pages nor regular pages when visited by a logged in user.

+  * **Parameters**

+     *$cacheable* `boolean` Represents whether a previous filter determined the cache to be cacheable or not.
+If this is false, it is strongly recommended to return false immediately to optimize performance.

+  * **Returns**

+     `boolean` True if cacheable, false otherwise.
+If *$cacheable* was false and true is returned, the result is undefined behavior.

+* **Action - litespeed_cache_on_purge_post**

+  Triggered when a post is about to be purged.
+Use this hook point if purging a page should purge other pages related to your plugin.

+  An example use case: Suppose a user replies to a forum topic.
+This will cause the forum topic to be purged.
+When the plugin is about to notify the server, the forum plugin will see that the cache is about to purge the topic page.
+The plugin then adds purge tags, notifying the server to purge the forum and forum list as well.
+This ensures that all related pages are up to date.

+* **Action - litespeed_cache_add_purge_tags**

+  Called at the end of every request.
+This hook provides an access point to any plugin that needs to add purge tags to the current request.

+* **Action - litespeed_cache_add_cache_tags**

+  Called at the end of every cacheable request.
+This hook provides an access point to any plugin that needs to add cache tags to the current request.

 == Changelog ==
 = 1.0.5 =
 * [BETA] Added NextGen Gallery plugin support.